 When the the Tacoma/Pierce County HOV Program is complete, you'll be able to travel in an HOV lane from Gig Harbor all the way to Everett.

-In addition to 70 miles of HOV lanes, these projects include many other improvements:
+- In addition new HOV lanes, these projects include many other improvements:

 - Safety – Additional merge lanes, wider shoulders, improved ramp alignments and curves, and improved lighting.